Convincing Your Parent to Move to Assisted Living

 Is Aging in Place a Safe Option for Seniors?

-Part of the problem with convincing elders, and many younger people for that matter, is that most haven’t been inside a modern assisted living facility.
-Deep inside, they harbor the outdated images of an “old folks” rest home, with cement block walls and the smell of stale urine.
-They consider a move from the family home as one more step away from independence and one step closer toward death.
+Part of the problem with convincing elders, and many younger people for that matter, is that most haven't been inside a modern assisted living facility.
+Deep inside, they harbor the outdated images of an "old folks" rest home, with cement block walls and the smell of stale urine.
+They consider moving from the family home as one more step away from independence and closer to death.
 This image and mindset are stubborn and inaccurate for most seniors.